The Extensive Guide to How to Sell More Software During the Holidays

-Granted, those websites may not be selling software, but for sure they are selling a lot of electronics, and electronics may need your software to enhance its capabilities.
+Granted, those websites may not be selling software, but they are selling a lot of electronics, and electronics may need your software to enhance their capabilities.

 Maybe you can use the information in this article to plan something fast and collect your piece of the pie.

 But, not everyone is selling the same amount of merchandise.
-The average retailer sells 4 times as much merchandise, but the top percentile of retailers, sales as much as 6 times worth of merchandise.
+The average retailer sells four times as much merchandise, but the top percentile of retailers sells as much as six times worth of merchandise.

 Segmenting your lists

-I’m sure the retailers that are selling more items, don’t just have better offers, but they also target the right people with the right offers, at the right time.
+I'm sure the retailers selling more items don't just have better offers, but they also target the right people with the right offers at the right time.

-What will definitely improve your marketing is segmenting your email lists.
+What will improve your marketing is segmenting your email lists.

-So, segment your list by convincing subscribers to complete a survey or by confronting email list data with purchase data or CRM data.
+So, segment your list by convincing subscribers to complete a survey or confronting email list data with purchase or CRM data.

 No matter what method you choose to segment your list (it depends on the industry), remember to focus on what matters for each specific sector.

-If you feel like segmenting your current list is to hard, maybe you should start collecting already segmented leads.
+If you feel segmenting your current list is too hard, maybe you should start collecting already segmented leads.

-You can use Padiact to target people based on their browsing behavior, and you can collect emails from people that are more likely to convert into customers.
+You can use Padiact to target people based on their browsing behavior, and you can collect emails from people more likely to convert into customers.

 Don't Forget about the Post Holiday Sales Strategy

-There’s a lot of money to be made post-holidays, because people are starting to use their newly bought gadgets, and realise that they need some tools to achieve certain results.
+There's a lot of money to be made post-holidays because people are starting to use their newly bought gadgets and realize that they need some tools to achieve certain results.

-For example, if people got a camera for Christmas, they first learn how to use it, they record clips and try to experiment different features of the camera, and then they want to make a montage or something like that, so they start researching out software that can help them join clips together, add visual effects, sync video with music and do all sorts of goofy stuff.
+For example, if people get a camera for Christmas, they first learn how to use it, record clips, and try to experiment with different features of the camera.
+Then they want to make a montage or something like that, so they start researching software that can help them join clips together, add visual effects, sync video with music and do all sorts of goofy stuff.

-You can be very sleek about your email marketing and actually create a Holiday follow-up series, and deliver tutorials on how to use your software in order for people to learn how to do what they want, and also test out your software.
+You can be very sleek about your email marketing and create a Holiday follow-up series, deliver tutorials on how to use your software for people to learn how to do what they want, and also test out your software.

 Tips, tricks & takeaways

-- you have multiple days when you can try to send out some good offers and try to cash in on people’s willingness to spend loads of money (see the calendar).
+- you have multiple days when you can try to send out some good offers and cash in on people's willingness to spend loads of money (see the calendar).

-- you need a segmented email lists, so that you know what kind of offers to send, and to expect betters results.
+- you need a segmented email list so that you know what kind of offers to send and to expect betters results.

-- don’t max out on good offers during the holidays, leave some for the start of next year, most marketers focus on the holidays.v
+- don't max out on good offers during the holidays, leave some for the start of next year, most marketers focus on the holidays.

 - plan out your offers based on how people shop.
 If your product depends on specific types of hardware to be sold, you should plan accordingly, taking learning curves into account.

-- add scarcity to your offers, lose aversion is a pretty handy tool for marketers.
+- add scarcity to your offers, loss aversion is a handy tool for marketers.

-- to serve best your customers, you need to know them better, so make sure you make the extra effort and connect them via social media, live chat, forums or blogs.
+- to serve best your customers, you need to know them better, so make sure you make the extra effort and connect with them via social media, live chat, forums, or blogs.

 It should be.

-Planning your holidays marketing efforts is hard work, and the sooner you get it done, the more time you have to A/B tests your subject lines, offers, designs, timeframes and other elements.
+Planning your holiday marketing efforts is hard work, and the sooner you get it done, the more time you have to A/B test your subject lines, offers, designs, timeframes, and other elements.

-Also, you will have more time to ensure you are taking the right steps to delivering a perfectly planned email marketing campaign.
+Also, you will have more time to ensure you are taking the right steps to deliver a perfectly planned email marketing campaign.